Wayne Township, Tuscarawas County, Ohio: Geography

-No municipalities are located in Wayne Township, although the unincorporated community of Dundee lies at the center of the township.
+No municipalities are located in Wayne Township, although the census-designated place of Dundee lies at the center of the township.

 Name and history

 It is one of twenty Wayne Townships statewide.

 Wayne Township was organized in 1810.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-The current trustees are Quentin Schwartz, Dan Silvius, and Fred Snyder, and the fiscal officer is Susan Stein.